- 12th Dec 2023

 - Admin

 Time Series Analysis in R includes the study, modelling, and forecasting of time-varying data.
-It is frequently utilised in a variety of sectors including finance, economics, environmental science, and others.
-R has a rich ecosystem of packages and functions that are specifically developed for time series analysis, making it a popular choice for time series researchers and analysts.
+It is often applied to various industries such as finance, economics, environmental science, among others.
+R has an extensive package and function ecosystem dedicated to time series analysis, which makes R popular in time series research and analysis.

 Important Steps in Time Series Analysis with R: